NAC GENERAL DESCRIPTION

 - Small academic/community college library

-- Member at large (retired librarian or trustee/patron/general public)
+- Member at large (working librarian, retired librarian or trustee/patron/general public)

 - Federation Coordinators (designated seat)